How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Using right-angle 2.5mm & 3.5mm plugs to go into the HTs greatly reduces the amount of space they take up.
 Everything then fits nicely on a 10" x 4.5" mounting plate, and an enclosure as small as 6" x 4" x 1.75" can be used for the power supplies.

-With everything on a mounting plate the MicroPC can be turned on and off with its power switch, a separate power switch for the HTs can be used, and the node is then easier to use and more portable, with total dimensions as small as 10" x 3" x 5".
+With everything on a mounting plate the MiniPC can be turned on and off with its power switch, a separate power switch for the HTs can be used, and the node is then easier to use and more portable, with total dimensions as small as 10" x 3" x 5".
 An ABS, polycarbonate, aluminum or steel box on the back can nicely enclose the power supplies and wiring.
 Or instead of a separate mounting plate and enclosure a single larger enclosure can be used, but this would be less space-efficient.

 Aluminum or powder-coated steel for the mounting plate and/or enclosure ensures maximum durability and reduced chance of RFI while also not being flammable like most plastic materials.

-For portable applications a small LiFePO4 battery and charger could be included in the enclosure allowing the node to work anywhere that wifi is available.
+For portable applications a small LiFePO4 battery and charger could be included in the enclosure allowing the node to work anywhere that WiFi is available.

 Setup Steps

-Dell Wyse 3040 Micro PC
+Dell Wyse 3040 MiniPC

 System Configuration